goshy29/employee-projects-history/README.md

     );

 3. In MainController.java file find @GetMapping("/load") and @GetMapping("/couples") annotations
-  and replace the path at csvFile with your actually path to file on your computer.
+  and replace the path at csvFile with your actuall path to file on your computer.